dingotiles/cf-redis-example-app/README.md

 This app is an example of how you can consume the Dingo Redis service within an application.

-This example app provides an API to end users (for example `curl` commands) to get/set/delete key value pairs.
+The app provides an API to end users (for example `curl` commands) to get/set/delete key value pairs.
 The data is stored in a Dingo Redis service instance.

 ## Getting Started